phillipnicol/scGBM/README.md

 ## Demo

+We demonstrate scGBM by applying it to a random noise (i.e., a dataset with no latent variaiblity).

 ``` r
 library(scGBM)
 set.seed(1126490984)
 ```

-Generate a count matrix that is random Poisson noise:
+We begin by generating the count matrix such that each entry is (independently) Poisson with rate 1:

 ``` r
 I <- 500